stackbit-projects/silvestru-site-f4da8/index.md

     title: This website is designed to squeeze you out of your money
     subtitle: Did you expect anything less from a copywriter?
     content: >
-      If you want the civilized version it's that...

       **I write marketing materials and content that stands out, gets you remembered and - most importantly - gets you the sale.**